Aslvv/aselav/README.md

 ### Hi there 👋
-## I'm Aselav(or Aslv in game), I'm a beginner to programming.
+## I'm Aslv.

-My long term goal is to turn programming into a possible life career.
+My long term goal is to find a branch in technology that I enjoy, and I can make a living off of.

 My short term goals are to do whatever comes to mind.

-Right now, what I do is help around the block for my friend, whos working on a Discord bot, [Acoustic](https://acoustic.to).

-I'm basically the right hand man in terms of managing the server.
-I also *kind* of help with the website.

 <!--
 **aselav/aselav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.